33 Gorgeous Window Flower Boxes

-Window flower boxes are available in a wide range of materials and each has its own positive and negative features.
-The most important factor to consider in choosing your window flower box is weather as these planters are constantly exposed to outside elements such as the heat of the sun, rain, snow or frost.
+Window flower boxes are available in a wide range of materials, each with its own positive and negative features.
+The most important factor to consider in choosing your window flower box is weather, as these planters are constantly exposed to outside elements such as the heat of the sun, rain, snow, or frost.

 Designing a Window Box

-When choosing a window box for your home, opt for a material which best suits your needs.
-In terms of style, the key design guidelines that one must consider are: first, it must harmonize well with the overall look of your house and second, the size must be proportionate to your window.
+When choosing a window box for your home, choose a material that best suits your needs.
+In terms of style, the key design guidelines that one must consider are: first, it must harmonize well with the overall look of your house, and second, the size must be proportionate to your window.
 It is usually 20 to 25 % of the total height of your window and has a typical depth of 8 inches to hold an adequate amount of plant selection.

-Flowers which are highly suitable for window flower boxes are the annual or bedding type which usually live for one summer but blooms for an entire year.
+Flowers highly suitable for window flower boxes are the annual or bedding type, which usually live for one summer but bloom for an entire year.
 They are appropriate for container gardening because they are easy to grow and replace.
-When choosing plants for your make sure to go with something that has small roots and will grow even in limited space.
-Another important factor that needs consideration is that it must be able to withstand heat because window flower boxes are constantly exposed to the sun.
+When choosing plants for your garden, make sure to go with something with small roots that will grow even in limited space.
+Another important factor that needs consideration is that it must withstand heat, because window flower boxes are constantly exposed to the sun.
 Here are some of the best flowers for window boxes in full sun:

-Lantanas – Lantanas are a type of annual, perennial plant which are highly suitable for growing in areas with warm climates.
-Characterized by small flowers which grow from 6 inches up to 8 feet tall, Lantanas are appropriate for growing in sturdy and wide containers because they can also spread up to 4 feet wide.
-It has a sweet fragrance which attracts birds, butterflies and bees.
+Lantanas – Lantanas are an annual, perennial plant highly suitable for growing in areas with warm climates.
+They are characterized by small flowers that grow from 6 inches up to 8 feet tall.
+Lantanas are appropriate for growing in sturdy and wide containers because they can also spread up to 4 feet wide.
+Their sweet fragrance attracts birds, butterflies, and bees.

-In terms of maintenance, this type of flower is easy to care for requiring only an inch of water supply per week.
-This tropical plant has bright blooms which are usually bright pink, purple, peach, orange, yellow, red, white and blue.
-It also comes in a “dwarf variety” which reaches up to 16 inches only.
+In terms of maintenance, this type of flower is easy to care for, requiring only an inch of water supply per week.
+This tropical plant has bright blooms which are usually bright pink, purple, peach, orange, yellow, red, white, and blue.
+It also comes in a “dwarf variety” that only reaches up to 16 inches.
 It most popular variants are Bandana Cherry Lantana (yellow orange with cherry red) Bandana Pink Lantana, Irene Lantana (multicolored clusters of yellow, red and pink), Landmark Pink Dawn Lantana (a mixture of yellow and light pink), Lucky Pot of Gold Lantana (yellow) and Lantana Montevidensis (lavender).

-Pelargonium – Pelargoniums are a popular choice for window boxes because they look good all year round.
+Pelargonium—Pelargoniums are a popular choice for window boxes because they look good all year round.
 Also known as the common annual Geranium, this type of perennial usually grows from 6 inches to 3 feet tall and up to 2 feet wide.
-It is drought tolerant which makes hit highly suitable for window flower boxes which are fully exposed to the sun.
+It is drought tolerant, which makes it highly suitable for window flower boxes that are fully exposed to the sun.

-They are considered to be durable because they can resist diseases and can thrive all season.
-It comes in different shapes and sizes of blooms, and has a wide range of colors such as pink, purple, orange, red and white.
-Its most popular variety is the “Zonal Geranium” which has a band of dark color on the leaves.
-Maintenance wise, Pelargoniums require only little effort to maintain.
+They are considered durable because they can resist diseases and thrive all season.
+They come in different shapes and sizes of blooms and a wide range of colors, such as pink, purple, orange, red, and white.
+Their most popular variety is the “Zonal Geranium,” which has a band of dark color on the leaves.
+Maintenance-wise, Pelargoniums require only little effort to maintain.

 Marigold – Also known as Tagetes, this type of annual plant is characterized by bright colored blooms which are usually yellow, orange, deep red, gold and copper.
 They are a well loved choice for window flower boxes because they bring warmth and an inviting feel.
 In terms of appearance, some of its varieties resemble daisies and carnations.

-Marigolds come in four different types namely the Single type which looks like daisies and has long stems, African Marigold which grows tall flowers, French Marigold which is the “dwarf” variety and the Triploid type which is the multicolored variety and hybrid of African and French Marigold.
+Marigolds come in four different types, namely the Single type, which looks like daisies and has long stems, African Marigold, which grows tall flowers, French Marigold, which is the “dwarf” variety, and the Triploid type, which is the multicolored variety and a hybrid of African and French Marigold.
 These flowers are low maintenance because they only have to be watered when the weather has been dry for more than 2 weeks and they can grow even without the use of fertilizer.
 They can withstand the heat of a full sun and very hot summers.
 They can also survive in both dry and moist soil.

 These flowers are drought tolerant which makes them highly suitable for container gardening in areas exposed to the heat of the full sun.
 When placed in shady areas, they do not bloom fully and are exposed to more diseases.
 Its most common varieties are the Angelmist Dark Plum Agelonia (deep purple), Archangle Purple Agelonia (which has large flowers), Serena White Agelonia and Angelmist Lavender Agelonia.